-Qatar's thrashing of UAE: a little taste of justice
+Qatar's thrashing of UAE is a little taste of justice amid the Gulf crisis

 So much of this Gulf Crisis has been so petty, so childish, so frivolous.
 Like little boys squabbling over toys, Saudi Arabia and the UAE have been picking on their little brother Qatar for having an independent streak - and then roping in Egypt, the neighbourhood bully, to back them up.
 Bahrain’s like that scrawny kid on the block who hides behind the bigger boys while making threatening gestures with his fists, safe in the knowledge he'll never be tested alone.